Notes on Vectors, Dot Products, Projections

 Here are several things to note:

-• Notice that the magnitude is equal to the area of the parallelogram spanned by the two vectors, as shown previously.
+, everything drops out and you get 0, which is a sanity check that this vector is indeed perpendicular to the original two - Notice that the magnitude is equal to the area of the parallelogram spanned by the two vectors, as shown previously.
 This makes it a nifty way to compute the area of a triangle without having to explicitly compute any angles, base lengths, or heights; simply take the cross product of two vectors which represent two sides of a triangle, and the area is half of the resulting vector's magnitude.
 This is the second question on the first mini assignment.

-• Notice that if you reverse the order of the vectors, you get a vector whose components are negated, meaning that the vector points in the opposite direction.
+- Notice that if you reverse the order of the vectors, you get a vector whose components are negated, meaning that the vector points in the opposite direction.
 This means the vector cross product is not commutative.
 The order is extremely important.
 Based on the formula above, the direction is always determined by the right hand rule with respect to the order; that is, open up your hand, orient the fingers of your right hand towards the first vector, and have your palm points towards the second vector.
 Now stick your thumb up, and that's the direction of the resulting vector